gustavotoral/cybersecurity-portfolio/labs/soc-home-lab/03-emulations/README.md

       ↓
 Forward to Wazuh
       ↓
+Apply Detection Logic
+      ↓
 Validate Detection
 ```

+The RDP test also demonstrated the difference between an individual security event and a correlated detection.
+Wazuh surfaced individual authentication failures at Level 5 and correlated the repeated failures into a Level 10 alert.

-I also learned that seeing an event in a SIEM is not the end of the process.
+I also learned that seeing an alert in a SIEM is not the end of the process.

 The next step is determining what the evidence actually means: